Concordium/concordium-base/smart-contracts/docs/src/tutorials/piggy-bank/writing.rst

        Smashed,
    }

-On the blockchain, the state of a smart contract is represented by an array of bytes, and it is important that our contract state is serializable to bytes.
+Since the state of our smart contract is going to be stored on the blockchain, we need to specify how the contract state should be serialized.
 When using the |concordium-std|_ library, this all boils down to our type for the contract state having to implement the |Serialize|_ trait exposed by
 |concordium-std|_.